Bacquerie/notes/cs230/index.md

 ---
 layout: home
-title: CS 188
+title: CS 230
 has_children: true
 toc: false
 ---

-# Berkeley's CS 188: Artificial Intelligence
+# Stanford's CS 230: Deep Learning
 ---

-This page concentrates the material I used to study *Artificial Intelligence*.
-I based my study mostly on the public material from [CS 188] and [CS 221], but I am not enrolled in those courses, nor affiliated to such institutions.
-This is only a product of my interest in the subject.
+This page concentrates the material I used to study *Deep Learning*.
+I based my study mostly on the public material from [CS 230] and [Deep Learning Specialization], but I am not enrolled in Stanford's course, nor affiliated to the institution.
+This is mostly a product of my interest in the subject.

 This page concentrates information about: